Skip to content

 1. Set Mesh quality to Expert settings.

-3. Assign a different volume as target for each entity, so that each entity targets a different volume in the model.
+3. Assign a unique volume as target for each entity, so that each volume is targeted once.

-5. Assign lengths to your structured mesh entities segments according to this table:
+5. Assign lengths to your structured mesh entity segments according to this table:

 Example image